phrazzld/whetstone/README.md

 # Whetstone

 Whetstone is a mobile app for tracking your reading.
-It's like a trimmed down, open-source Goodreads with a focus on notes, and none of the social features.
+It's like a trimmed down, open-source Goodreads with a focus on notes, and none of the ads or social features.

 [![GitHub license](https://img.shields.io/github/license/phrazzld/whetstone)](https://github.com/phrazzld/whetstone/blob/master/LICENSE)